LineageOS/lineage_wiki/pages/glossary.md

   window.onhashchange = locationHashChanged;
 </script>

+#### ASB (Android Security Bulletin)

+- A quarterly bundle of newly fixed security vulnerabilities across the Android ecosystem.
+Distributed as a list of patches and security branch updates for older but still supported Android versions, with the current version tagged quarterly.

 #### Bootloader

 - A general term for a link in the boot-chain that is run each cold-boot which loads the kernel, OS, and related components.